-Julia Rae Maldonado is a New York based playwright and actor from San Antonio, Texas.
-Notable productions include Blacksheep (ASDS Rep, Off-Broadway debut), Wimberley (Midtown International Theatre Festival, FreshFruit Festival), In The Basement (TheatreEast), We Three (TheatreEast), & Eggs (MUT!
+Julia Rae Maldonado is a New York based playwright from San Antonio, Texas.
+Notable productions include Blacksheep (ASDS Rep), Wimberley (Midtown International Theatre Festival, FreshFruit Festival), In The Basement (TheatreEast), We Three (TheatreEast), & Eggs (MUT!
 Theatre, Hamburg & The Interkultural Festival, Stuttgart).
-She has been a resident playwright with INTAR and The Actors Studio Playwrights/Directors Wing and a Finalist for the Heideman Award National 10-Minute Play Contest (Actors Theatre Louisville).
+She has been a resident playwright with INTAR and a Finalist for the Heideman Award National 10-Minute Play Contest (Actors Theatre Louisville).
 Her short play Real Life is published in Gary Garrison's book, A (More) Perfect 10: Writing and Producing the Ten Minute Play.
-BFA - NYU Tisch (undergraduate award in playwriting), Stella Adler Studio of Acting, MFA - Actor's Studio Drama School.
-She is a proud teaching artist with the Stella Adler Studio Outreach Division and the 52nd St Project and a company member of TheatreEast
+BFA - NYU Tisch (undergraduate award in playwriting), MFA - Actor's Studio Drama School.
+She is a proud teaching artist with the Stella Adler Studio Outreach Division and a company member of TheatreEast

 The Stella Adler Studio of Acting recently featured an interview with JRM, and her work teaching Stella Adler programming with the New York Department of Corrections.
 Text of the interview is below:

 How did you get involved with the studio’s DOC programs?